Garrett-Gizen/Biktrix-inc/README.md

-# Virgin Warehouse Template
+# Shopify V2
-This is the "Warehouse" template without it being tampered and being changed through locally.
+This is the "Warehouse" template and a place for our new template for our Shopify account.
 <br><br><br>
 # How To Setup Locally [WINDOWS ONLY]